Definitions

 Responsibilities

-- Contracting Officers: Must use these definitions when interpreting and applying FAR requirements, unless a different definition is specified for a particular part or context.
+- Contracting Officers: Must use and apply these definitions when interpreting and drafting contracts, unless a more specific definition applies elsewhere in the FAR.

 Practical Implications

-- Misinterpretation of defined terms can lead to compliance failures, disputes, or disqualification from contract opportunities.
+- Misunderstanding or misapplying definitions can lead to compliance issues, disputes, or even contract performance failures.